kekePower/ssdd/README.md

 ## Why?

+Been using Openbox many many years and loving it.
+One of the main issue I have with it is its incredibly simple Exit dialog.
+On a modern system, a better solution is needed.
+I guess there are many programs such as this one out there, but one more doesn't hurt, does it?

-I just bought a new laptop and on my workstation I was using [ssd from Sawfish](https://github.com/SawfishWM/ssd) which I loved.
+Anyway, I just bought a new laptop and on my workstation I was using [ssd from Sawfish](https://github.com/SawfishWM/ssd) which I loved.
 I didn't want to go through all the steps of installing the necessary libraries and dependencies to get it to work, so I decided to create my own.

 ## Dependencies and compilation

-This app requires GTK+ 3.0 development libraries and gcc or clang.
+This app requires GTK+ 3.0, Glib 2 development libraries and gcc or clang.

 I am using this command to compile the program: